 (9) Nothing in this section affects the operation of any other Act or law affecting the destruction or disposal of a document.

-[Section 80A inserted by No. 60 of 2011 s.
+[Section 80A inserted: No. 60 of 2011 s.
 77.]

 80. Recovery of possession of premises prohibited except by court order